 At 18 months old I was diagnosed with unilateral Rb, leading to the loss of my right eye.
 Years later, when meeting other families who had been affected by Rb, it became clear to me that many would have benefitted from proactive support and information, both at the time of treatment and beyond, lessening their immediate and longer term trauma.
 CHECT provides this, as well as increasing awareness in order to catch the tumours earlier and assists with research into Rb.
 For these reasons I was pleased to have been accepted as a trustee.

 The contact we had with CHECT during George’s treatment made me appreciate the crucial role the charity plays in providing information and support for those affected by the disease.
-Becoming a trustee will hopefully give me the chance to give something back and be a part of the charity’s future.
+I am honoured to be involved in shaping the charitie’s future.

 I am an NHS consultant specialising in anaesthetics and intensive care medicine.
 My reason for getting involved with CHECT is that my eldest child, James, was diagnosed with bilateral retinoblastoma when he was seven months old.
 He was treated at Birmingham Childrens Hospital with a combination of chemotherapy, cryotherapy and laser surgery.